 Every visit feels like a once-in-a-lifetime experience so it is a fitting venue to see a full orchestra in all its power performing lasting classical music treasures.
 Concert tickets start at just $15.
-At least half of the concerts sold out the 1500+ seat venue, so reserve your tickets in advance.
+At least half of the concerts sell out the 1500+ seat venue, so reserve your tickets in advance.

-Usually the night before the performance, WSO holds an intimate dinner for 10 to 20 guests where you’ll get the rare and special opportunity to meet and sup with the guest soloists.
+Usually the night before the performance, BSO holds an intimate dinner for 10 to 20 guests where you’ll get the rare and special opportunity to meet the guest soloists.
 Dinner is usually followed by a solo performance.
 These dinners are fundraisers with scrumptious, expertly-prepared food and drink, like-minded classical music enthusiasts, and exclusive access to the music director and internationally-renowned visiting performers.

 Relaxed, Family-Friendly Dress Rehearsals

-WSO also offers opportunities that encourage attendance for everyone including families, people with disabilities and those without funds for a Mainstage ticket.
+BSO also offers opportunities that encourage attendance for everyone including families, people with disabilities and those without funds for a Mainstage ticket.
 “We are really trying to make it accessible for the next generation and bring the wonderful world of music to everyone,” notes Ridenour.

 Classical Kids Program members can attend dress rehearsal the day before each performance for free with their parents.
 Families can be exposed to and appreciate world-class classical music performances without the worry of a social faux pas when their toddler needs to dance in the aisle or their 8-year-old can’t wait to ask a question about their new favorite instrument.

-At 2:15 on the day of the performance, Western Washington University (WWU) Assistant Professor and Director of Orchestral Studies Dr. Ryan Dudenbostel gives a free, lively interactive presentation of the history and analysis of the pieces that will be presented.
+One hour before each performance (except for BSO Plays Bach and Holiday Magic!), Western Washington University (WWU) Assistant Professor and Director of Orchestral Studies Dr. Ryan Dudenbostel gives a free, lively interactive presentation of the history and analysis of the pieces that will be presented.
 He lets you know what to expect, what to listen for later that night and a deeper appreciation for the material.

 The Classical Kids Program (annual $25 for the first family member, $5 for each additional child) runs concurrently, presenting similar information but designed for children under 12.
-The events include hands-on activities and a snacks to make it a fun, positive experience.
+The events include hands-on activities and snacks to make it a fun, positive experience.

 Following most concerts, donors above a certain level are invited to attend a reception where you can meet the featured artist while enjoying food and wine in the Mount Baker Theatre’s Walton Theatre.